SKG24/igraph_learning/Community Detection and Partition Similarity using igraph.md

 - matplotlib: A plotting library for creating static, animated, and interactive visualizations.

-# 1. Follow any lone method to load graph data
+# 1. Follow any one method to load graph data

 ### 1.1 Generate a Random Graph
 ```